tsmp-falcon-platform/ci-bundle-utils/docs/setup-cloudbees-casc.md

 - the CasC snippet below is setting credential values through [CasC secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#passing-secrets-through-variables) - please adjust accordingly.
 - if you use different credential ids, these will have to be change in the job spec as well.

+The real world example of the snippet below can found in the [real world example](../examples/real-world-example/bundles/oc-bundles/oc-bundle/jenkins.credentials.yaml)

 ```yaml
 credentials: